July 14 — November 11, 2018

-Beginning July 14, Phoenix Art Museum will present an original exhibition of rarely-shown prints by two giants of twentieth-century art, providing a fascinating new insight into the innovative, mutually influential practices of two artists.
+Rauschenberg and Johns: The Blurring of Art and Life presents rarely-shown prints from the Museum's collection by two giants of twentieth-century art, providing a fascinating new insight into the innovative, mutually influential practices of two artists.

-This exhibition is offered to the general public for free during voluntary donation, free-access hours from 3–9 pm each Wednesday, from 6–10 pm on the First Friday of each month, and the second Sunday of each month from noon–5 pm.
+This exhibition is open to the public during voluntary-donation, pay-what-you-wish hours from 3–9 pm each Wednesday, from 6–10 pm on the First Friday of each month, and from noon–5 pm on the second Sunday of each month.